 Budapest, Hungary has been by far one of the most interesting places I have traveled to.
 I really enjoyed it.
 Not only are the buildings super awesome, but the history is very intriguing and when you walk around Budapest, you can still see the scars of history left behind on the buildings which tells a story.

 I wasn’t sure what to except as this was my first time to Hungary, but I left wanting to go back!
 It is now in my Top 5 favorite cities in Europe because there are sooo many more things to do in Budapest!

 Just in case you’re interested, PIN IT FOR LATER!!

-Some quick history: We enjoyed Budapest and the history so much, we spent several hours researching and reading a lot about the history of Budapest, the last King, WWII, Communism up until the current history.
+We enjoyed Budapest and the history so much, we spent several hours researching and reading a lot about the history of Budapest, the last King, WWII, Communism up until the current history.
 I really had no idea that Hungary had their own version of the “Nazis” before joining the Axis Powers, called the Arrow Cross Party.
 King Horthy who was the last Hungarian King was terrified of Communism and the Soviet Union and both the USSR and Germany were terrible powers.
 He decided to go with the lesser of two evils, Nazi Germany, only later realizing how terrible Germany was at that time.
 He later tried to side with the Allies, but was forced to abdicate after his son had been kidnapped by the Nazis.
 Nonetheless, his worst fear became true with the Soviets won Budapest and made it a Communist country up until 1989.
 Today, it’s one of the most up and coming destinations to visit in Europe and is often touted as one of the best places for solo travel, so if you’re considering there are plenty of useful solo female travel tips for Budapest!

 On the first night in Budapest we walked around the Castle District where our hotel was.
 We stayed in the Hilton Budapest on the Buda side, which overlooked all of Pest.
 Our hotel is actually in the travel guide.
 Our hotel was built in 1976 and was one of the first international hotels in a still Communist country.
 The hotel is special because they incorporated the remains of a 1254 church/monastery.